 In glasshouse trials and field surveys, a number of weeds and grasses have been identified as potential hosts of CGMMV.
 These plants do not show any physical symptoms, making it more difficult to determine if CGMMV is present.
+See the following table for more information and links to weed descriptions.

 Scientific name Common name

-Solanum nigrum Black nightshade
+Solanum nigrum1 Black nightshade

-Amaranthus viridis Amaranth
+Amaranthus viridis 2 Amaranth

-Portulaca oleracea Pigweed
+Portulaca oleracea 3 Pigweed

-Scientific name Common name

-Urochloa mosambicensis Sabi Grass
+Urochloa mosambicensis 4 Sabi Grass

-Physalis minima Wild Gooseberry
+Physalis angulata 5 Wild Gooseberry

-Eleusine indica Crowfoot Grass
+Eleusine indica 6 Crowfoot Grass

-Tribulus terrestris Caltrop
+Tribulus terrestris 7 Caltrop